Lake Erie: Invasive species

-The lake has been plagued with a number of invasive species, including zebra and quagga mussels, the goby and the grass carp.
-One estimate was that there have been 180 invasive species in the Great Lakes, some having traveled in ballast water in international ships.
+The lake has been plagued with a number of invasive species, including zebra and quagga mussels, the goby, and the grass carp.
+One estimate was that 180 invasive species are in the Great Lakes, some having traveled in ballast water in international ships.
 Zebra mussels and gobies have been credited with the increased population and size of smallmouth bass in Lake Erie.
-In 2008 there were concerns that the "newest invader swarming in the Great Lakes", which was the bloody-red shrimp, might harm fish populations and promote algae blooms.
+In 2008, concerns arose that the "newest invader swarming in the Great Lakes", the bloody-red shrimp, might harm fish populations and promote algal blooms.

 Environmentalists and biologists study lake conditions via installations such as the Franz Theodore Stone Laboratory on Gibraltar Island.
 The lab, which was established in 1895, is the oldest biological field station in the United States.
-Stone Laboratory was donated to the Ohio State University by Julius Stone in 1925 as part of the university's Ohio Sea Grant College Program.
+Stone Laboratory was donated to the Ohio State University by Julius Stone in 1925 as part of the university's Ohio Sea Grant College program.
 The Great Lakes Institute of the University of Windsor has experts who study issues such as lake sediment pollution and the flow of contaminants such as phosphorus.

-Other invasive species in Lake Erie include: spiny water fleas, fishhook water fleas, sea lamprey, and white perch.
+Other invasive species in Lake Erie include spiny water fleas, fishhook water fleas, sea lamprey, and white perch.
 The invasive plant species in Lake Erie consist mainly of Eurasian milfoil, Trapa natans and purple loosestrife.
-The shore of the lake is also host to invasive species of the Phragmites reed.
+The shore of the lake is also host to invasive species of the Phragmites reed genus.